Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 **Monkey (Torq the Tempest)**
 * Nature Damage
 * Debuff is **Galvanized Spite**
 * Main mechanic on this side is called **Static Charge**.
 Not known if it's a boss bar or actual debuff.
 Small dot, and has a maximum amount of charge it can reach.
 Charge increases when moving and depletes when stationary.
 If you reach max charge, you stun yourself and everyone 10 yds around for 6 seconds.
+Similar to first boss in EP.
 * Swirlies to dodge, keep movement to a minimum.
 * **Voltaic Images** - Boss will spawn clones that fixate on players and try to reach them.
 When they do, they deal moderate damage and leave a silencing pool underneath that deals low damage.
 Not known if cc'able or if you move out and let them hit you.
 * Tank mechanic is a weak physical hit, unmitigated damage converted to nature damage.

+## Strat

+* Split raid in half.
+Can have tanks just swap bosses for less movement.
+* Monkey side is pretty chill.
+Everyone should spread out and help kill/cc clones.
+If you are going to get hit by one, just try to get hit in Africa so pools don't spawn bad.
+* Keep movement to a minimum.
+Don't overmove/strafe like a dumbass.
+* On Dino side, have half of Dino group soak first soak and then the other half soak the second half.
+First group needs to drop their pools FAR, and second group should try to align theirs so the waves are predictable (think Rashok).
+I'd anticipate either a soak happening during a Blastburn Roarcannon, or having to drop pools during a Blastburn.
+Bait first in either case, then do the mechanic.
+Depending on how early they clash and your class, could be worth holding lust/CDs to hit both.
+Just make sure both die at same time though.
+Lust on pull is fine.
 # Rik Reverb - Boss 3
 * Main mechanic are **Amplifiers** placed around the room.
 These gain power over time.
 If any reach max power, likely a wipe.
 * **Amps** drop in periodically.
 If you're hit by them dropping in, you take high damage and are stunned and knocked.